 When it comes to private tuition, parents and students may seek to apportion blame for a failure to reach a desired outcome.
 To some people, blame equals compensation.
 Nowadays, rather than accepting any personal responsibility, people are encouraged to search for someone else to blame for their misfortunes.
-Here are some examples of the kinds of Professional Indemnity claim that could arise:
+Here are some examples of the kinds of professional indemnity claims that could arise:

 Blamed for poor grade – You undertake a series of private lessons to prepare a student for an upcoming examination.
 Unfortunately, despite your best efforts, the student fails to achieve the required standard and does not get the grade expected.
 The student’s parents allege that you did not adequately prepare him technically and emotionally for the examination.
 They claim that the failure to achieve the desired grade is due to neglect on your part and demand a refund of tuition fees and compensation for emotional distress.